-Pursuant to Rule 14a-8 under the Exchange Act, if a stockholder wants to submit a proposal for inclusion in our proxy materials for the 2023 annual meeting of stockholders, it must be received by our Secretary by no later than December 29, 2022, unless the date of the 2023 annual meeting of stockholders is more than 30 days before or after June 14, 2023, in which case the proposal must be received at least ten (10) days before we begin to print and mail our proxy materials.
+Pursuant to Rule 14a-8 under the Exchange Act, if a stockholder wants to submit a proposal for inclusion in our proxy materials for the 2024 annual meeting of stockholders, it must be received by our Secretary by no later than $[\bullet]$, 2023, unless the date of the 2024 annual meeting of stockholders is more than 30 days before or after $[\bullet]$, 2024, in which case the proposal must be received at least ten (10) days before we begin to print and mail our proxy materials and must otherwise comply with Rule 14a-8 under the Exchange Act.
 In order to avoid controversy, stockholders should submit proposals by means, including electronic means, which permit them to prove the date of delivery.